Skip to main content

 Ensaimada

-Mallorca's iconic spiral-shaped sweet pastry made from lard-enriched dough rolled thin, coiled, and dusted with powdered sugar.
-Light, airy texture despite rich ingredients.
-Traditional versions are plain or filled with cabello de ángel (pumpkin jam), though 2025 innovations include chocolate, cream, or sobrasada (savory filling).
-Best enjoyed for breakfast with café con leche in Palma de Mallorca's century-old pastry shops.
+Mallorca's spiral pastry, made from a lard-enriched dough rolled thin, coiled, and dusted with powdered sugar.
+It comes out light and airy despite the rich dough.
+The plain version and the one filled with cabello de ángel (pumpkin jam) are traditional, while newer fillings include chocolate, cream, or sobrasada (a savoury option).
+Have it for breakfast with a café con leche in one of Palma de Mallorca's old pastry shops.

 vegetarianContains: GlutenContains: EggsContains: Pork (lard)